GoogleCloudPlatform/community/tutorials/managing-gcp-projects-with-terraform/index.md

   --role roles/billing.user
 ```

-If your billing account is owned by another organization, then make sure the service account email has been added as a Billing Account User to the billing account permissions.
+If your billing account is owned by another organization, then make sure the service account email address has been added as
+a Billing Account User to the billing account permissions.

 ## Set up remote state in Cloud Storage